10 Blind Snakes Around The World

 Source: iNaturalist user Mati Aristeguieta P. – CC BY 4.0

 A blind snake of extreme northern South America, spreading from Colombia through Venezuela to Ecuador.
-Trilepida macrolepis is recognisable by its net-like patterns, which are pale coloured and divided into shapes like honeycomb.
+The big-scaled blind snake (Trilepida macrolepis) is recognisable by its net-like patterns, which are pale coloured and divided into shapes like honeycomb.
 Its eyes are more visible than other blind snakes, though still mostly useless.
 Their round black eyes make them look like a cartoon character.

 At an average of 30cm, the big-scaled blind snake is very challenging to find.
 Ripping up old decaying logs is your best bet, or digging through soil at the back of your garden.

 This is a flexible blind snake in many ways.
 They appear in ancient forests, plantations and suburban gardens alike.
-They spend most of their lives underground, but also surface and hide in tree bark, even 2.5 metres above ground.
-They can also move during day or night.
-Trilepida macrolepis have a sharp tail for poking, but this causes a pinprick at best.
-Big-scaled blind snakes are preyed upon by local ophiophagous snakes like Clelia clelia.
+They spend most of their lives underground, but also surface and hide in tree bark, even climbing to 2.5 metres above ground, which is rare for a blind snake.
+They’re neither diurnal or nocturnal, moving during both day and night.

 Prong-snouted Blind Snake (Anilios bituberculatus)